 In Figure 17, we can see that Brand B’s uploading conversion value is above 90%.
 However, for downloading in Ethernet Port (Please refer to Figure 16), Brand B performs as poorly as what we saw in the previous Wi-Fi section—Brand B in Category 6 does not meet the criterion as it does in Category 4.
 Even though the value of Ethernet (128 Mbps) seems to be better than that of Wi-Fi (116 Mbps), the value (128 Mbps) fails to meet the throughput standard in Category 6.

-Based on Allion’s rich, extensive experience in testing services, we discover that the maximum download transmission value for LTE Category 6 should be 300 Mbps.
+In short, throughput performance does not meet the specifications.
+Based on our abundant experience in testing services, we discover that the maximum download transmission value for LTE Category 6 should be 300 Mbps.
 However, Brand B’s download conversion values in Wi-Fi and Ethernet are only 116Mbps and 128Mbps respectively.
 Those values are obviously lower than the standard.
 Thus, in LTE Category 6, Brand B does not meet the throughput conversion standard.

 Based on the above test results, we pointed out the following problems: